haoranD/Awesome-Embodied-AI/README.md

 #### 2024

++ Data Interpreter: An LLM Agent For Data Science
++ Communicative Agents for Software Development
++ Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web
++ Experiential Co-Learning of Software-Developing Agents
++ EASYTOOL: Enhancing LLM-based Agents with Concise Tool Instruction
++ A survey of embodied ai: From simulators to research tasks
++ Embodied AI in education: A review on the body, environment, and mind
++ Agent ai: Surveying the horizons of multimodal interaction
++ Learning to Generate Context-Sensitive Backchannel Smiles for Embodied AI Agents with Applications in Mental Health Dialogues
++ Alexa arena: A user-centric interactive platform for embodied ai
++ Artificial intelligence education for young children: A case study of technology‐enhanced embodied learning
++ Embodiedgpt: Vision-language pre-training via embodied chain of thought
++ Multimodal embodied interactive agent for cafe scene
++ The Essential Role of Causality in Foundation World Models for Embodied AI
++ A Survey on Robotics with Foundation Models: toward Embodied AI
++ Where are we in the search for an artificial visual cortex for embodied intelligence?
++ A Comprehensive Survey of Cross-Domain Policy Transfer for Embodied Agents
++ The sense of agency in human–AI interactions
++ " Don't forget to put the milk back!"
+Dataset for Enabling Embodied Agents to Detect Anomalous Situations
++ Vision-Language Navigation with Embodied Intelligence: A Survey
++ Hierarchical Auto-Organizing System for Open-Ended Multi-Agent Navigation
++ Velma: Verbalization embodiment of llm agents for vision and language navigation in street view
++ Spatially-Aware Transformer Memory for Embodied Agents
++ VELMA: Verbalization Embodiment of LLM Agents for Vision and Language Navigation in Street View
++ Embodied Human Activity Recognition
++ LoTa-Bench: Benchmarking Language-oriented Task Planners for Embodied Agents
++ EDGI: Equivariant diffusion for planning with embodied agents
++ Large Multimodal Agents: A Survey
++ Egocentric Planning for Scalable Embodied Task Achievement
++ EnvGen: Generating and Adapting Environments via LLMs for Training Embodied Agents
++ Human-agent teams in VR and the effects on trust calibration
++ Talk with Ted: an embodied conversational agent for caregivers
++ MOPA: Modular Object Navigation With PointGoal Agents
++ Embodied Conversational Agents for Chronic Diseases: Scoping Review
++ Towards anatomy education with generative AI-based virtual assistants in immersive virtual reality environments
++ Improving Knowledge Extraction from LLMs for Task Learning through Agent Analysis
++ A Survey on Large Language Model-Based Game Agents
++ Autort: Embodied foundation models for large scale orchestration of robotic agents
++ Towards Heterogeneous Multi-Agent Systems in Space
++ Embodied Machine Learning
++ Penetrative ai: Making llms comprehend the physical world
++ WebVLN: Vision-and-Language Navigation on Websites
++ Generating meaning: active inference and the scope and limits of passive AI
++ RoboHive: A Unified Framework for Robot Learning
++ Grounded Decoding: Guiding Text Generation with Grounded Models for Embodied Agents
++ Turing Test in the Era of LLM
++ Generative Models for Decision Making
 + [AgentScope: A Flexible yet Robust Multi-Agent Platform](https://github.com/modelscope/agentscope):octocat:
 + [MMMU: A Massive Multi-discipline Multimodal Understanding and Reasoning Benchmark for Expert AGI](https://github.com/MMMU-Benchmark/MMMU):octocat:
 + [MuLan: Multimodal-LLM Agent for Progressive Multi-Object Diffusion](https://measure-infinity.github.io/mulan/):octocat: